ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 ![VPC Layout](images/vpc-transit/vpc-transit-part1.svg){: caption="VPC Layout" caption-side="bottom"}
 {: style="text-align: center;"}

-The phantom address prefixes in the transit are used to advertise routes.
 The CIDR 10.1.0.0/16 covers transit and the spokes and is passed through {{site.data.keyword.dl_short}} to the enterprise as an advertised route.
 Similarly the CIDR 192.168.0.0/24 covers the enterprise and is passed through the {{site.data.keyword.tg_short}} to the spokes as an advertised route.

 Egress routes in the spokes route traffic to the firewall-router.
 Ingress routes in the transit route enterprise <-> spoke traffic through the firewall-router.